 An international event organized by Prince Harry, the Invictus Games is a sporting competition for injured and ill military servicemen.
-It comes to BC in 2025.
+It came to BC in 2025.

 The Invictus Games in Vancouver and Whistler